caseymcgon/NFLPlayoffFantasyFootball/README.md

 ##### 2026 Notes

-- started update at 11:45am 1/3/26
+- started update at 11:45am 1/3/26 -- ready to go by 3pm.
+And I was going kinda slow on the plane.
+So expect 2-3 hours needed to spin up each year from now on

 - Can clean up 'how to use poetry' section +

-- should document how to handle streamlit secrets

-- should document how to set up free trail with sportsdata.io (https://sportsdata.io/free-trial)

 - In the future, I may want to consider using (https://github.com/nflverse/nflreadpy), which has updates 3x per day on gamedays